learn-co-curriculum/cartoon-collections/README.md

 ["Doc", "Dopey", "Bashful", "Grumpy"]
 ```

-It should then print out each name using `puts`.
+It should then print out each name, in number order, using `puts`.
 The print-out should look like this:

 > 1. Doc
 > 2. Dopey